HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: Method

-The overall framework of \method~is shown in Fig.~\ref{fig:framework}(a).
-First, the original image is resized and padded to a low resolution (typically $224 \times 224$) and processed by the pre-trained CLIP-ViT\cite{radford2021learning}, producing global features.
-To capture high-resolution details, the image is split into slices, each matching the CLIP-ViT input size.
-These slices are processed by a shared CLIP-ViT with the proposed \adapter~(Section~\ref{sec:adapter}), yielding slice features.
-The slice features are then fed into a shared self-mining sampler to reduce token length, resulting in compressed features.
-These compressed features, along with text instruction embeddings, are concatenated and fed into the LLM to generate the response.
-Importantly, we keep the vision encoder (CLIP-ViT) and LLM parameters frozen, training only the proposed \adapter, the self-mineing sampler and LoRA.
+~ The overall framework of \method~is shown in \cref{fig:framework}.
+First, the original image is resized and padded to a low resolution (typically $224 \times 224$), then processed by the pre-trained vision encoder to produce global features.
+To capture fine-grained details, the high-resolution image is split into smaller slices.

+Specifically, we set a maximum slice count $M$, allowing each image to automatically select an optimal slicing grid with $m$ columns and $n$ rows slices.
+The values of $m$ and $n$ are determined based on the base resolution $r$ of the pretrained vision encoder as follows:

+This slicing approach adapts to the original aspect ratio of the image.
+If the resulting number of slices ($4 \times m \times n$) does not exceed the maximum slice count $M$, the $m$ and $n$ are scale up by a factor of 2, ensuring detailed preservation without overwhelming the model.

+After slicing, these slices are processed by a shared vision encoder with the proposed \adapter, yielding slice features, followed by a shared self-mining sampler to reduce token length, resulting in compressed features.
+Consequently, the visual input to the language model includes a low-resolution overview and multiple high-resolution slices.
+To maintain clarity, three types of separators are used to maintain clarity in (1) between the low-resolution image and high-resolution slices, (2) between high resolutions slices and (3) the end of each slice row.